Ribhnux/piranhax/README.md

 ```

 ## Create client
-All API operations can be used through client.
+All API operations can be used through a client.
 So we need to create a Piranhax client.
 It takes 3 parameters:

 - AWSAccessKeyId
 - SecretKey